FAQ

 The yeast, only seen in authentic, Kombucha is part of the live culture of Kombucha, the SCOBY.

-Although it looks a bit odd, Kombucha yeast is super important in the fermentation, carbonation, flavour and health benefits of the drink.
+Although it looks a bit odd, it is packed with B vitamins, safe to consume, and super important in the fermentation, carbonation, flavour and health benefits of the drink.

 What if I had multiple SCOBY's in my Starter Kit?